-As the Corporation gradually adopts corporate governance practices for publicly-listed companies, initiatives such as Board, committee, and Management performance evaluation/assessment are currently being finalized and shall be implemented within the year.
+As the Corporation gradually adopts corporate governance practices for publicly-listed companies, initiatives such as Board, committee, and Management performance evaluation/assessment were only finalized and implemented in 2024.
 Thus, the Corporation wasn't able to conduct Board, committee, and Management performance evaluation/assessment in 2023.